SoftUni-Internal/interactive-content/EN/05-While-Loop/05-Infinite-While-Loops.md

 [slide hideTitle]
 # Infinite While Loop

+Java-While-Loops-21-22-Infinite-While-loops +

+Java-While-Loops-23-24-Infinite-loops +

+Java-While-Loops-25-Example-Infinite-Loop-with-Break

 We call an infinite loop one that repeats infinitely the performance of its body.

-In `while` and `do-while` loops the end check is a conditional expression that always returns `true`.
+In `while` loop the end check is a conditional expression that always returns `true`.

 ```java
 while (true) {